Room temperature charge density wave in a tetragonal polymorph of Gd2Os3Si5 and study of its origin in the RE2T3X5 (RE = Rare earth, T = transition metal, X = Si, Ge) series: Abstract

 \section{Abstract}

 Charge density wave (CDW) systems are proposed to exhibit application potential for electronic and optoelectronic devices.
 However, CDWs often develop at cryogenic temperatures, which hinders their applications.
 Therefore, identifying new materials that exhibit a CDW state at room temperature is crucial for the development of CDW-based devices.
 Here, we present a non-layered tetragonal polymorph of Gd$_2$Os$_3$Si$_5$, which exhibits a CDW state at room temperature.
-Gd$_2$Os$_3$Si$_5$ crystallizes in the U$_2$Mn$_3$Si$_5$-type tetragonal crystal structure with the space group $P4/mnc$.
-Single-crystal x-ray diffraction (SXRD) analysis shows that Gd$_2$Os$_3$Si$_5$ possesses an incommensurately modulated structure with modulation wave vector $\mathbf{q}$ = $(0.53,\, 0,\, 0)$, while the modulation reduces the symmetry to orthorhombic $Cccm(\sigma00)0s0$.
-This differs in contrast to isostructural Sm$_2$Ru$_3$Ge$_5$, where the modulated phase has been reported to possess the superspace symmetry $Pm(\alpha\,0\,\gamma)0$.
-However, reinvestigation of Sm$_2$Ru$_3$Ge$_5$ suggests that its modulated crystal structure can alternatively be described by $Cccm(\sigma00)0s0$, with modulations similar to Gd$_2$Os$_3$Si$_5$.
-The magnetic susceptibility, $\chi(T)$, exhibits a maximum at low temperatures that indicates an antiferromagnetic transition at $T_{\rm N}$~$\sim$~5.5~K. The $\chi(T)$ furthermore shows an anomaly at around 345~K, suggesting a CDW transition at $T_{\textrm{CDW}}$ = 345~K, that corroborates the result from high-temperature SXRD measurements.
-The electrical resistivity $\rho(T)$ has a maximum at a lower temperature, that we nevertheless identify with the CDW transition, and that can be described as an insulator-to-metal transition (IMT).
-Interestingly, $R_{2}T_{3}X_{5}$ ($R$ = rare earth, $T$ = transition metal, $X$ = Si, Ge) compounds are known to crystallize either in the tetragonal Sc$_2$Fe$_3$Si$_5$ type structure or in the orthorhombic U$_2$Co$_3$Si$_5$ structure type.
-Not all of the compounds in the $R_{2}T_{3}X_{5}$ series undergo CDW phase transitions.
-We find that $R_{2}T_{3}X_{5}$ compounds will exhibit a CDW transition, if the condition : $0.526~<c/\sqrt{ab}~<~0.543$ is satisfied.
-We also calculated the electronic susceptibility using electronic structure simulations and suggest the wave vector-dependent electron-phonon coupling to be the dominant mechanism of CDW formation in the tetragonal polymorph of Gd$_2$Os$_3$Si$_5$.
+Gd$_2$Os$_3$Si$_5$ assumes the tetragonal Sc$_2$Fe$_3$Si$_5$ structure type with the space group $P4/mnc$.
+Single-crystal X-ray diffraction (SXRD) analysis shows that Gd$_2$Os$_3$Si$_5$ possesses an incommensurately modulated structure with modulation wave vector $\mathbf{q}$ = $(0.53,\, 0,\, 0)$, while the modulation reduces the symmetry to orthorhombic $Cccm(\sigma00)0s0$.
+This differs from isostructural Sm$_2$Ru$_3$Ge$_5$, where the modulated phase has been reported to possess monoclinic symmetry $Pm(\alpha\,0\,\gamma)0$.
+Reinvestigation of Sm$_2$Ru$_3$Ge$_5$ suggests that its modulated crystal structure can alternatively be described by $Cccm(\sigma00)0s0$, with modulations similar to Gd$_2$Os$_3$Si$_5$.
+The temperature-dependent magnetic susceptibility indicates an antiferromagnetic transition at $T_{\rm N} \approx 5.5$~K. Furthermore it shows an anomaly at around 345~K, suggesting a CDW transition at $T_{\textrm{CDW}}$ = 345~K, in agreement with high-temperature SXRD measurements.
+The temperature-dependent electrical resistivity has a maximum at a lower temperature, that we nevertheless identify with the CDW transition, and that can be described as an insulator-to-metal transition (IMT).
+The calculated electronic band structure indicates q-dependent electron-phonon couling as dominant mechanism of CDW formation in tetragonal Gd$_2$Os$_3$Si$_5$.
+The modulated structure then indicates a major involvement of the Si2a atom in the CDW modulations.
+Compounds $RE_{2}T_{3}X_{5}$ ($RE$ = rare earth, $T$ = transition metal, $X$ = Si, Ge) have been reported with either the tetragonal Sc$_2$Fe$_3$Si$_5$ structure type or the orthorhombic U$_2$Co$_3$Si$_5$ structure type.
+Not all of these compounds undergo CDW phase transitions.
+We find that $RE_{2}T_{3}X_{5}$ compounds will exhibit a CDW transition, if the condition $0.526~<c/\sqrt{ab}~<~0.543$ is satisfied.